Sustainability is not a four letter word

-The 2013 Haiku Sustainability Slam is being organized by World Streets and its friends as an ecumenical pagan celebration to the coming Rite of Spring, in part inspired by the exhilarating French annual speak-out program The Springtime of Poets (Le printemps des poètes) which runs this year to the 24th of March.
+The second annual Haiku Sustainability Slam is being organized by World Streets and its friends as an ecumenical pagan celebration to the coming Rite of Spring, in part inspired by the exhilarating French annual speak-out program The Springtime of Poets (Le printemps des poètes) opens this year on the 23rd of March.
 A few words of background to set the stage for what we hope will be your own valiant poeticizing efforts.

 for a pillow on my journey

 Haiku: the ancient poetic tradition in Japan consisting of very (very) short tone poems (a bit of background on this for those who may want to catch up on it at the end of this Introductory note, where you will also find a few words on poetry slams *.).

 The 17-sylable Haiku above with which we open the event was written not by a Japanese but by Hendrik Doeff, who was the Dutch commissioner in the Dejima trading post in Nagasaki during the first years of the 19th century.

 Although Japanese in it origins, the Haiku form has spread to many other parts of the world.
 But since the object here is to write and share some haikus of our own, as part of our warm-up let's cite what is possibly the most noted example written by the revered Japanese poet Matsuo Bashō (pictured above) in the seventeenth century: furu ike ya / kawazu tobikomu / mizu no oto.
 His famous Old Pond poem has been translated a thousand times, and not knowing Japanese I have juggled my own version to read like this:

 We have chosen the word "sustainability" as the keystone to the poems this year because of its great importance . . . and its paralyzing difficulty.